getodk/central-backend/docs/api.md

 One important mechanic to note immediately here is that we follow true `PUT` semantics, meaning that the data you provide is not merged with existing data to form an update.
 With our usual `PATCH` endpoints, we do this kind of merging and so data that you don't explicitly pass us is left alone.
 Because we allow the deletion of Form Assignments by way of omission with this API, we treat _all_ omissions as an explicit specification to null the omitted field.
 This means that, for example, you must always re-specify the Project name (and archival flag) with every `PUT`.

-This adherence to `PUT` semantics would normally imply that Forms could be created or deleted by way of this request, but such an operation could become incredibly complex, we currently return a `501 Not Implemented` error if you supply nested Form information but you do not give us exactly the entire set of extant Forms.
+This adherence to `PUT` semantics would normally imply that Forms could be created or deleted by way of this request, but such an operation could become incredibly complex.
+We currently return a `501 Not Implemented` error if you supply nested Form information but you do not give us exactly the entire set of extant Forms.

 You can inspect the Request format for this endpoint to see the exact nested data structure this endpoint accepts.
 Each level of increased granularity is optional: you may `PUT` just Project metadata, with no `forms` array, and you may `PUT` Project and Form metadata but omit `assignments` from any Form, in which case the omitted detail will be left as-is.